Willie Irvine: Burnley

-Irvine started the first match of the 1963–64 campaign, a 1–3 defeat away to Ipswich Town.
+Irvine started the first match of the 1963–64 campaign, a 3–1 defeat away to Ipswich Town.
 However, he suffered a broken hand during the game, which left him unable to play throughout the following months.
 Even after recovery, he remained sidelined, unable to regain his place in the starting eleven.
 Irvine did not play again for Burnley until 30 March 1964, when he was chosen to play at inside-right in the away tie against Bolton Wanderers.
-Despite Irvine's fifth goal in four league starts, Burnley were beaten 1–2.
-He retained his place in the team for the next two matches, before returning to his more preferred centre forward position for the 0–3 loss at home to Liverpool on 14 April 1964.
-He scored three more goals in the final two matches of the season, including two in the 7–2 win against Tottenham Hotspur.
+Despite Irvine's fifth goal in four league starts, Burnley were beaten 2–1.
+He retained his place in the team for the next two matches, before returning to his more preferred centre forward position for the 3–0 loss at home to Liverpool on 14 April 1964.
+He scored three more goals in the final two matches of the season, including two in a 7–2 win against Tottenham Hotspur.
 His frequent goalscoring led to him becoming a more integral part of the Burnley side during the following campaign, in which he scored three goals in the first six matches, although the team achieved only four draws and two losses.
 He was dropped from the starting line-up for the away match at Birmingham City on 12 September 1964.
 The team suffered three defeats in the following four fixtures, and Irvine was reinstated to the team for the trip to West Bromwich Albion two weeks later.
 He immediately marked his return with both Burnley goals in a 2–1 win, the team's first away victory of the season.
-Irvine retained his place in the side for most of the remainder of the campaign, and in December he scored seven goals in four games, including a hat-trick in the 4–0 win over Fulham.
+Irvine retained his place in the side for most of the remainder of the campaign, and in December he scored seven goals in four games, including a hat-trick in a 4–0 win over Fulham.
 Despite missing a small portion of the campaign through injury, Irvine ended the season with a total of 22 goals in 37 league and cup matches, one more goal than centre forward partner Lochhead.